YOUR-WORST-TACO/SnugInt/README.md

 ```

 ## Exceptions
-You can use the exceptions like to make detecting and handling more specific.
+You can use the exceptions like this to make detecting and handling more specific.
 ```objectivec
 try
 {